Must-See Tourist Attractions in Mumbai

 Chhatrapati Shivaji Maharaj Terminus (CSMT)

 Formerly Victoria Terminus, CSMT is a working railway station and a UNESCO World Heritage Site, a riot of Victorian Gothic and Indian detailing with gargoyles, domes and stained glass.
-It is arguably the most beautiful station you will ever pass through.
+It is arguably the most beautiful station you’ll ever pass through.

 - What to do: Admire the exterior facade (best photographed from across the road), and if you’re catching a train, look up inside the concourse.